Best Scope for 17 WSM – The Top 5 Optics in 2023

 Product Highlights

-The reticle goes well with the second focal plane scope overall.
+The reticle goes well with the second focal plane.
 As you may already know, a second focal plane or SFP scope doesn’t change the size of the reticle as you swap between magnification settings.
 Therefore, this could be a great scope if you like always keeping your reticle the same size, so you don’t have to continually adjust your vision each time you zoom in or out in the pursuit of your target.

 Multicoated lenses ensure optimal light transmission and long-term lens durability.
 Add to that a fast-focus eyepiece, and it’s clear why I found this scope to be one of the best on the market for .17 WSM rifles.